borkdominik/bigUML/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of any kind welcome!
+Contributions of any kind are welcome!
 Do not hesitate to report a bug or to request a feature.
 Feel free to [open Issues](./issues) or submit PRs.

 If you like our work, please feel free to [buy us a coffee](https://www.buymeacoffee.com/bigERtool) ☕️